James Collins (footballer, born 1983): Cardiff City

 As a youngster, Collins played in the youth teams of local sides Shaftesbury and Pill before joining Cardiff City at the age of 15.
 He signed as a trainee in August 2000, after playing local football in his native city of Newport.
 He was one of two first-year apprentices offered a professional contract for the 2000–01 season along with Martyn Giles.
 He made his debut for Cardiff at the age of 17 in an FA Cup match against Bristol Rovers on 19 November 2000, which Cardiff won 5–1, as a substitute in place of Robert Earnshaw.
-However, a broken toe suffered soon after limited his appearances during his debut season.
+However, a broken toe suffered soon after limited his appearances during his season.

 In his early years with the club, Collins played as both a defender and a striker with manager Lennie Lawrence stating that "it wasn't clear whether James was a centre-half or a centre-forward" when he was appointed manager.
 Collins' broke into the first-team playing as a forward, scoring in his first start for the club during a 1–1 draw with Colchester United in November 2001.
 Lawrence and his coaching staff would settle on playing Collins as a defender and he went on to make 86 appearances in all competitions for Cardiff, scoring six goals.
 He won the Welsh Young Player of the Year award in 2005.